kate-orlova/advanced-image-in-sitecore/README.md

 1. Sitecore package

 ## 1. Admin Interface
+There are a few admin views in `\Views\Shared\` folder for
+- image
+- image details
+- gallery
+- gallery items
+- thumbnails
+- image update

 All admin CSS, JavaScript and templates are defined in `\sitecore modules\` folder.

 ## 7. Sitecore Package